Different Types OF OCD.

-Like I said I am no expert but I have lived with this disability for a number of years and have witnessed people’s behaviour in terms of their own OCD, aswell as reactions when you say you have OCD.
+Like I said I am no expert but I have lived with this disability for several years and have witnessed people’s behavior in terms of their own OCD, as well as reactions when you say you have OCD.

-People still think mental illness as taboo and look at you as if you are ‘CRAZY’.
+People still think mental illness is taboo and look at you as if you are ‘CRAZY’.